beckoningstranger/rappelkiste/README.md

 * As a parent whose kids already attend the day care center, I want to read and learn more about activities that my child talked about after coming home, but couldn't explain fully, so that I know what my child is excited about and can take part in their life.

-* As somebody who wants to get in touch with the day care center I want an easy way of calling, writing an email or otherwise contacting somebody, be it to plan a personal visit as an interested parent, to phone in to coordinate with the teachers for parents whose child already attends, or as somebody looking for an internship, just as a few examples so that there is no hurdle to get in touch.
+* As somebody who wants to get in touch with the day care center, I want an easy way of calling, writing an email or otherwise contacting somebody, be it to plan a personal visit as an interested parent, to phone in to coordinate with the teachers for parents whose child already attends, or as somebody looking for an internship, just as a few examples so that there is no hurdle to get in touch.

 * As a parent who has made an appointment for a personal visit, I want an easy way to navigate to the day care center so that I can plan accordingly.